music dictionary : Ad - Ad

 Adeste Fideles(Latin) O come, all ye faithful

-a destiempo(French) à contre-temps (French), against the beat, syncopated
+a destiempo(Spanish) à contre-temps (French), against the beat, syncopated

 à destination de(French) (going) to